GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 **Sinister Drill**
 The user spends 3 ki to inflict 3 individual standard ki blasts against a foe as an action.
 If 2 are successful attacks, the third may be treated as one of the following types (cold, cutting, electric, fire, force, necrotic, or piercing).
 If all three attacks are successful, an additional attack of the selected type is inflicted against the foe.

+**Storm Volley**
+The evoker performs a Ki Volley as normal, spending an additional point of ki.
+Their ki blasts become electrified bolts, changing their attack type to electrical.
+If an electrical attack would qualify to damage armor, it also inflicts a ki attack.
+If three or more attacks were successful as a result of this technique, the evoker may use their reaction to inflict an additional ki attack against a foe struck by the technique.

 **Thunderous Fist**
 The user spend 2 ki points to inflict an unarmed attack as an action.
 If successful, it also inflicts an electrical attack.
 If that attack is also successful, it inflicts a sonic attack.
 If the sonic attack is successful, the user may expend 1 ki point or use their reaction to knock the foe back a number of feet equal to the points of success.